K73T-T/Vanta-MK.I/JOURNAL.md

 Day 5 5/28/25
 8:46 PM -

-Addjusted clearence for first motor mount so the belt does not clip into it
+Adjusted clearence for first motor mount so the belt does not clip into it

 ![clip no yes](https://github.com/user-attachments/assets/99e0faef-5eaa-4cc0-afc2-3fd0d8358593)